Adopting a Greyhound

 If I have adopted from CFGA before, do I need to fill out the application form?

 Yes, please.
-Anyone interested in an adoption should complete the application and submit the deposit.
+Anyone interested in an adoption should complete the application.
 This will result in your name being added to the current potential adopters’ list.

 In What areas will CFGA facilitate an adoption?